The Asiatic Wild Ass

 All of the overview details relate to the 'typical' race of Asiatic wild ass which lives in Mongolia.
 The Mongolian wild ass (or kulan) is also known as the dziggetai.
 It inhabits the steppelands of southern and south-western Mongolia, although it may also exist across the frontier in the Chinese province of Sinkiang.

 The Mongolian ass is one of four very similar races of the Asiatic wild ass still surviving in the remoter regions of the vast continent of Asia.
-A fifth race, the Syrian wild ass, is now believed to be extinct, as it has not been reliably reported since 1927.
+The last report on a fifth race, the Syrian wild ass, by the IUCN Red List, was conducted in 2015 and pronounced the species extinct.

 The three other races include the following: